SFARI 2022 Pilot awardees announced

 Flora Vaccarino, M.D.
 (Yale University)

-Excitatory and inhibitory neuronal lineages in organoid systems
+Charting the emergence of excitatory and inhibitory neuronal lineages in organoid models of autism

 Xinyu Zhao, Ph.D., Qiang Chang, Ph.D., Daifeng Wang, Ph.D. and Andre Sousa, Ph.D.
 (University of Wisconsin-Madison)